The New York LLC Transparency Act

 - Privacy waivers

-There is also a chance that the whole NYLTA may be dispelled before the January 1, 2026 effective date.
+There is also a chance that the whole NYLLCTA may be dispelled before the January 1, 2026 effective date.
 We know that uncertain business laws are no one’s idea of a good time.
 So, we’ll keep this page update with any changes as they roll out.

 New York LLC Transparency Act Frequently Asked Questions

-For new LLCs that don’t file their beneficial ownership information with their NY Articles, their filings are rejected.
-Existing LLCs that don’t amend their Articles by January 1, 2027, are marked delinquent by the state.
-As a delinquent entity, your LLC can not file annual reports or other state documents and loses its liability within the state.
-To get out of delinquency status, you’ll need to pay a $250 fine and file your beneficial ownership information with your amendment.
+Existing foreign LLCs that don’t submit a BOD report by January 1, 2027 are marked delinquent by the state.
+As a delinquent entity, your foreign LLC cannot file annual reports or other state documents and loses its liability within the state.
+To get out of delinquency status, you’ll need to pay a fine and file your beneficial ownership information with your amendment.
+The fine is $500 a day for every day you fail to file.

 - Minors*